Walter Dill Scott Professor

 - Kresge 3-439

 José works primarily in critical race theory, feminist and queer theory, political philosophy, communication theory and social epistemology.
-His books include The Epistemology of Resistance: Gender and Racial Oppression, Epistemic Injustice, and Resistant Imaginations (Oxford University Press; recipient of the 2013 North-American Society for Social Philosophy Book Award), and Speaking from Elsewhere (SUNY Press, 2006).
-His most recent co-edited volumes are The Handbook of Epistemic Injustice (Routledge, 2017) and Cosmopolitanism and Place (Indiana University Press, 2017).
+He has published five monographs, five edited (or co-edited) volumes, and over seventy articles and book chapters.
+His latest book, The Epistemology of Protest: Silencing, Epistemic Activism, and the Communicative Life of Resistance, came out with Oxford University Press in 2023.
+Previous books include The Epistemology of Resistance: Gender and Racial Oppression, Epistemic Injustice, and Resistant Imaginations (Oxford University Press, 2013), recipient of the North-American Society for Social Philosophy Book Award.
 His current projects focus on how social perception and the social imagination contribute to the formation of vulnerabilities to different kinds of violence and oppression.
 These projects also explore the social movements and kinds of activism (including what he terms “epistemic activism”) that can be mobilized to resist racial and sexual violence and oppression in local and global contexts.
-Current book projects include Racial Violence and Epistemic Activism and Theories of the Flesh: Latin-American and US Latina Feminist Theories (with Andrea Pitts and Mariana Ortega).
+Current book projects on theories of oppression and resistance include the collection of essays Resistance for Oxford University Press, and Communities of Resistance and Prefigurative Politics for Marquette University Press.

 “Pragmatism, Racial Injustice and Epistemic Insurrection: Toward an Insurrectionist Pragmatism”, in Susan Dieleman, David Rondel, and Christopher Voparil (eds.), Pragmatism and Justice (Oxford University Press, 2017).